Ann Louise Gilligan: Career

-A former Director of the Educational Disadvantage Centre at St. Patrick's College, Gilligan was formerly a member of the Statutory Committee on Educational Disadvantage.
+A former director of the Educational Disadvantage Centre at St. Patrick's College, Gilligan was formerly a member of the Statutory Committee on Educational Disadvantage.
 In 2001, Micheál Martin, Minister for Health, asked her to form and chair the National Educational Welfare Board.
 She later sat on the NEWB's Education Committee.

 Her academic work primarily focused on subjects like education and gender.
 She enjoyed cooking, theatre and reading.
 She had a BMW motorbike, which she used to carry out the couple's weekly grocery shop each Saturday in Blessington.
 She was in The Samaritans and the Society of Saint Vincent de Paul.
 She appeared with her spouse on an episode of Room to Improve in 2013.

-In 2008, with Zappone, she co-authored their life story Our Lives Out Loud: In Pursuit of Justice and Equality which was published by O'Brien Press.
+In 2008, with Zappone, she co-authored their life story Our Lives Out Loud: In Pursuit of Justice and Equality, which was published by O'Brien Press.

 Death

 Gilligan died on 14 June 2017 after suffering complications from a brain haemorrhage.
-In 2018 DCU named a lecture theatre after Gilligan.
+In 2018 Dublin City University named a lecture theatre after Gilligan.